Thursday, January 31, 2019

 Had shedloads of 'proper' work on recently (shocking I know) and usually when beavering away I like to have a movie on in the background to drown out the voices.

-Unfortunately my oh-so slight (yeah right) ASD tendencies mean that it usually has to be something I've already seen otherwise I end up getting way too interested in the movie and get fuck all done.
+Unfortunately my well hidden (yeah right) Autistic tendencies mean that it usually has to be something I've already seen otherwise I end up getting way too interested in the movie and get fuck all done.

 It's a hard life.